sakshigupta3796/image_segmentation/README.md

 3. **Clusturing :** Last step is to implement the clustering algorithms on the extracted features using cosine similarity and hamming distance.

 # **SKU Detection**
-**Object detection** is a computer vision technique for locating instances of objects in images or videos.
-Object detection algorithms typically leverage machine learning or deep learning to produce meaningful results.

-In **SKU Object Detection** we locate the presence of objects with a bounding box and types or classes of the located objects in an SKU image.
+In **SKU Detection** we perform object detection by locating the presence of objects with a bounding box and types or classes of the located objects in an image.

-> **Input:** An SKU image with one or more objects, such as a photograph.
+> **Input:** A planogram image with multiple SKUs.

 > **Output:** One or more bounding boxes (e.g. defined by a point, width, and height), and a class label for each bounding box.